Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Advertisement

-Here is a full list of all the French Language Proficiency draws since the category was first introduced.
+Here is a full list of all the Healthcare occupation draws since the category was first introduced.

 To be eligible for an invitation through a category-based round, you must:

-Additionally, you must have at least six months of full-time, continuous work experience (or an equivalent in part-time work experience) in one eligible occupation listed below.
-If your work experience spans multiple occupations, you will need to accumulate six months in a single occupation to qualify.
+Additionally, you must have at least one year of full-time, cumulative work experience (or an equivalent in part-time work experience) in one single eligible occupation listed below.
+If your work experience spans multiple occupations, you will need to accumulate one year in a single occupation to qualify.

-Below is the list of occupations eligible for healthcare category-based draws under the Canadian Express Entry system:
+Here is the list of current occupations and their specific NOC codes that are eligible for healthcare category-based draws under the Canadian Express Entry system:

 The first step to getting invited to apply in a healthcare-specific draw is to get into the Express Entry pool.

-There are three possible programs you can be eligible for in order to join the Express Entry pool of candidates:
+There are three possible programs you can be eligible for to join the Express Entry pool of candidates:

 Generally, healthcare workers are most often eligible under the Federal Skilled Worker Program (FSW) or the Canadian Experience Class (CEC) if they have Canadian work experience.
 Each program has its own set of eligibility requirements, including work experience, education, and language ability.